Pomax/BezierInfo-2/docs/chapters/abc/content.en-GB.md

 In order to run de Casteljau's algorithm in reverse, we need a few basic things: a start and end point, a point on the curve that we want to be moving around, which has an associated *t* value, and a point we've not explicitly talked about before, and as far as I know has no explicit name, but lives one iteration higher in the de Casteljau process then our on-curve point does.
 I like to call it "A" for reasons that will become obvious.

 So let's use graphics instead of text to see where this "A" is, because text only gets us so far: move the sliders for the following graphics to see what, given a specific `t` value, our `A` coordinate is.
-As well as some other coordinates, which taken together let us derive a value that the graphics call "ratio": if you move the curve's points around, A, B, and C will move.
-What happens to that value?
+As well as some other coordinates, which taken together let us derive a value that the graphics call "ratio": if you move the curve's points around, A, B, and C will move, what happens to that value?

 <div class="figure">